 Unlike Value Added Tax (VAT), GST in India boasts a more intricate structure with a robust input tax credit mechanism, minimizing the cascading effect of taxes.
 Embracing both goods and services, GST eliminates the need for businesses to draw artificial distinctions, fostering a more seamless tax system.

-Two categories of GST in India:
+Two Categories of GST in India:

 Integrated GST (IGST), which applies to interstate transactions, and central GST (CGST), which is overseen by the central government.
 State GST (SGST) is administered by each state and union territory concurrently for intrastate transactions.
 In addition to ensuring ease of compliance and lowering tax cascading, this two-tier system promotes a cooperative federalism model in which the federal and state governments share tax revenues.
 The unified and transparent nature of GST is conducive to fostering efficient business operations, promoting economic